venyige/AWS-Lambda-with-S3-full-anatomy/readme.md

 ]
 }
 ```
-*The current hard-coded settings are comply with the localstack docker development, that is the URL of the AWS local S3 service is “http://localhost:4572”.
+*The current hard-coded settings comply with the localstack docker development, that is the URL of the AWS local S3 service is “http://localhost:4572”.
 In order to test it against a real AWS account, the URL must be re-written in the code accordingly.